 Types of Publications

-Open Access Pub supports online publication of original research papers, reviews, letters, editorials, literature reviews, case reports, short communications, and conference proceedings, etc.
+Open Access Pub supports the online publication of original research papers, reviews, letters, editorials, literature reviews, case reports, short communications, and conference proceedings, etc.

-Manuscriptzone is an advanced manuscript tracking system designed specifically in the view of users for user-friendly and easy usability.
+Manuscriptzone is an advanced manuscript tracking system designed specifically for the view of users for user-friendly and easy usability.
 This system features a very simple interface that is understandable by novice users also.
 However, it is sophistically structured beneath for keeping its actions timely and to perform various multiple tasks required by the process successfully.

 To submit your manuscript click here or send us an e-mail attachment to the Editorial Office at ✉ firstname.lastname@example.org; A manuscript acknowledgment number will be emailed to the corresponding author within 72 hours.

 Follow the step-by-step instructions provided in the author's section of the respective journals for which you submit the manuscript.

 Returning authors: Thereafter you can use this account for the submission of new manuscripts.
 If you cannot remember your password you can recover it by using the forgot password section and if it is the case with the ID mail us at ✉ email@example.com

 For questions related to online submissions, or if you encounter difficulty uploading your manuscript, please contact the journal offices at ✉ firstname.lastname@example.org,✉ email@example.com, ✉ firstname.lastname@example.org